 (b) The parent or adult student understands and agrees in writing to the carrying out of the activity for which consent is sought; and the consent describes that activity and lists any records that will be released and to whom; and

-(c) The parent or adult student understands that the granting of consent is voluntary and may be revoked at any time in accordance with OAR 581-015-2090(4) or 581-015-2735.
+(c) The parent or adult student understands that the granting of consent is voluntary and may be revoked at any time in accordance with OAR 581-015-2090(7).

-(6) "Day" means calendar day unless otherwise indicated as:
+(7) "Day" means calendar day unless otherwise indicated as a business day or school day:

-(a) "Business day," which means Mondays through Fridays, other than holidays
+(a) "Business day," which means Mondays through Fridays except for Federal State holidays (unless holidays are specifically included in the designation of business day).

-(b) "School day," which means any day, including partial days that children are in attendance at school for instructional purposes.
-The term "school day" has the same meaning for all children in school, including those with and without disabilities.
+(b) "School day," means any day, including partial days that children are in attendance at school for instructional purposes.

+(c) "School day" has the same meaning for all children in school, including those with and without disabilities.

-(7) "Department" means the Oregon Department of Education.
+(8) "Department" means the Oregon Department of Education.